NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/What-is-Headless/index.md

 - It can run a browser, people install Open Office for productivity etc.
 > Note:  is possible to install different versions of Linux or even real-time operating systems - but I'm not covering this here.

 So, it is possible to install a "desktop" version of the operating system, which you get from the [Raspberry Pi Foundation people](https://www.raspberrypi.com/), and use the Raspberry Pi as you would any desktop computer.
-Not bad for an initial investement of $35-$45!
+Not bad for an initial investment of $35-$45!

 #### So what is this headless thing?